zSalocin/RFID-Presence-Tracker-Project/README.md

 **This project is still in development and testing phase.
 Use it at your own risk as it may still contain instabilities or limitations.**

 ## Description
-The RFID Presence Tracker project is a Windows application that integrates with an Arduino device equipped with an RFID reader.
+The RFID Presence Tracker project is a Windows application that integrates with an Esp8266 device equipped with an RFID reader.
 The aim of the application is to record individuals' presence based on the information read by the RFID reader and compare it with a reference table.

 ## Features
-- Reading data from Arduino via serial communication.
+- Reading data from Esp8266 via Wi-fi communication.

 - Comparing the read data with information in a table (such as an Excel spreadsheet).